OKUA1/dingo-docs/src/app/docs/agents-langchain-tools/page.md

     description: Definition of agents.
 ---

-It is possible to convert [Langchain Tools](https://python.langchain.com/docs/modules/agents/tools/) into dingo-compatible functions (referred to as function descriptors) in order to register them with Dingo.
+It is possible to convert [LangChain Tools](https://python.langchain.com/docs/modules/agents/tools/) into dingo-compatible functions (referred to as function descriptors) in order to register them with Dingo.
 The converter can be used as follows:

 1. Install langchain: